-Escort Redline, Beltronics STi Magnum, and STiR Plus are the only stealth radar detectors undetectable to police Spectre RDD.
+Escort Redline (regular and MRCD), Beltronics STi Magnum (discontinued), and STiR Plus are the only stealth radar detectors undetectable to police Spectre RDD.
 They are recommended for Manitoba, Ontario, Quebec, New Brunswick, Newfoundland, Nova Scotia, and PEI.

 Some other radar detectors are listed as "VG2 undetectable".
 VG2 is an outdated technology as police agencies in eastern Canada have upgraded all to the newer Spectre 4 and Spectre Elite units.
 Models that are only VG2-stealth can still be detected by new Spectre RDDs.

 If the police car does not have a radar unit, or the radar unit is not turned on, your radar detector will not pick up any signal.